havemaps/havemaps.github.io/about.md

 title: About
 permalink: /about/
 ---
-## About the project
+## The project
 Where can we go when we can’t go anywhere?
-This digital storytelling project seeks to capture escapism, memory, and wanderlust with stream of consciousness writing, photography, and maps.
+This digital storytelling project is presented in a series of non-linear but regular posts that utilize stream of consciousness, photography, and maps to present how the narrator faces their own mind in isolation.
+Themes throughout the project include escapism and memory as coping mechanisms for grief and mental illness.

 This project is [hosted on GitHub](https://github.com/havemaps/havemaps.github.io) and uses [Jekyll sites](https://jekyllrb.com/) and [Leaflet maps](https://leafletjs.com/).